M. Shahab Ahmed

 PhD, Princeton University

 Shahab Ahmed is Associate Professor of Islamic Studies, holding a joint appointment between the Committee on the Study of Religion, and the Department of Near Eastern Languages and Civilizations.
 He joined the Harvard faculty in 2005.
-He has previously been Assistant Professor of Classical Arabic Literature in the Department of Arabic Studies at the American University in Cairo, Junior Fellow of the Harvard Society of Fellows, and Visiting Researcher and Lecturer in the Department of Near Eastern Studies at Princeton University.
-He spent the academic year 2007-2008 as Higher Education Commission of Pakistan Visiting Scholar in the Islamic Research Institute, Islamabad.
+He was previously Assistant Professor of Classical Arabic Literature in the Department of Arabic Studies at the American University in Cairo, Junior Fellow of the Harvard Society of Fellows, and Visiting Researcher and Lecturer in the Department of Near Eastern Studies at Princeton University.
+He spent the academic year 2007-2008 as Higher Education Commission of Pakistan Visiting Scholar in the Islamic Research Institute, Islamabad, and spent the fall semester of 2012 as Visiting Associate Professor of Islamic Legal Studies at Harvard Law School.
 He obtained his PhD in Near Eastern Studies from Princeton University, and his BA in Middle East History from the American University in Cairo, prior to which he attended the Faculty of Laws at the International Islamic University, Petaling Jaya, Malaysia.
 He received his preparatory schooling in England at Caterham School, and in Singapore at the Anglo-Chinese School.

 Professor Ahmed is currently teaching and his last leave was 2011-12.